 (g) be prepared on a format developed by the Department.

-(8) Quarterly reports for Level 5 schools and districts
+(8) Quarterly reports for chronically underperforming schools and districts

-(a) Quarterly reports for Level 5 schools, including the review by the commissioner to be submitted at least annually to the superintendent and the school committee, shall be submitted pursuant to M.G.L. c.
+(a) Quarterly reports for chronically underperforming schools, including the review by the commissioner to be submitted at least annually to the superintendent and the school committee, shall be submitted pursuant to M.G.L. c.
 69, § 1J(u) and (v) on a format developed by the Department.

-(b) Quarterly reports for Level 5 districts, including the evaluation by the commissioner to be submitted at least annually to the Board and the school committee, shall submitted pursuant to M.G.L. c.
+(b) Quarterly reports for chronically underperforming districts, including the evaluation by the commissioner to be submitted at least annually to the Board and the school committee, shall submitted pursuant to M.G.L. c.
 69, § 1K(g) and (h) on a format developed by the Department.

-(9) Reports to the Board The commissioner shall report regularly to the Board on the progress made by each district and school in Level 5.
+(9) Reports to the Board The commissioner shall report regularly to the Board on the progress made by each chronically underperforming district and school.

-(10) Removal of school from Level 5
+(10) Removal of chronically underperforming school designation

-(a) The commissioner shall define for each Level 5 school the academic and other progress that it must make for it to be removed from Level 5.
+(a) The commissioner shall define for each chronically underperforming school the academic and other progress that it must make for it to be removed from chronically underperforming status.
 Such progress may include:

 an increase in student achievement for three years for students overall and for each subgroup of students, as shown by:

-an increase in MCAS scores and an increase in median student growth percentile;
+an increase in MCAS scores and an increase in student growth;

-a reduction in the proficiency gap;

 (for a high school) a higher graduation rate; and

 (for a high school) a measure of postsecondary success, once the Department identifies one that is sufficiently reliable, valid, and timely; and

-progress in implementing the conditions for school effectiveness described in 603 CMR 2.03(4)(b).
+progress in implementing the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b).

-(b) The commissioner, in defining the required progress for each school, shall customize it to the particular reasons the school was placed in Level 5, defining it as any or all of the progress in 603 CMR 2.06(10)(a)1 and 2, or any other progress the commissioner determines appropriate.
+(b) The commissioner, in defining the required progress for each school, shall customize it to the particular reasons the school was designated as chronically underperforming, defining it as any or all of the progress in 603 CMR 2.06(10)(a)1 and 2, or any other progress the commissioner determines appropriate.

-(c) The commissioner shall remove a school from Level 5 when, at any time, the commissioner determines, based on evidence that may include a report from the accountability monitor appointed pursuant to 603 CMR 2.05(4)(b), from the school's or district's receiver, if any, from a district review, or from a follow-up review, that:
+(c) The commissioner shall remove a school from chronically underperforming status when, at any time, the commissioner determines, based on evidence that may include a report from the accountability monitor appointed pursuant to 603 CMR 2.05(4)(b), from the school's or district's receiver, if any, from a district review, or from a follow-up review, that:

-the school has achieved the academic and other progress defined by the commissioner under 603 CMR 2.06(10)(a) and (b) as necessary to allow it to be removed from Level 5; and
+the school has achieved the academic and other progress defined by the commissioner under 603 CMR 2.06(10)(a) and (b) as necessary to allow it to be removed from chronically underperforming status; and

-the district has the capacity to continue making progress in improving school performance without the accountability and assistance provided due to the school's placement in Level 5.
+the district has the capacity to continue making progress in improving school performance without the accountability and assistance provided due to the school's chronically underperforming designation.

+(d) The commissioner may remove a school from chronically underperforming status if the district in which the school resides is designated as chronically underperforming.

-(d) At the expiration of the turnaround plan, in conducting a review of the school pursuant to M.G.L. c.
+(e) At the expiration of the turnaround plan, in conducting a review of the school pursuant to M.G.L. c.
 69, § 1J(w), the commissioner shall consider whether the conditions described in 603 CMR 2.06(10)(c)1 and 2 exist.
-If the commissioner determines that both of these conditions exist, he or she shall remove the school from Level 5.
+If the commissioner determines that both of these conditions exist, he or she shall remove the school from chronically underperforming status.

-(e) Following his review, the Commissioner will make a determination as to whether the school has improved sufficiently to be removed from Level 5, or remains in Level 5.
-The Commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
-The Commissioner may extend this period of time for good cause.
+(f) Following his review, the commissioner will make a determination as to whether the school has improved sufficiently to be removed from chronically underperforming status, or maintains its designation as chronically underperforming.
+The commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
+The commissioner may extend this period of time for good cause.

-(11) Effect of removal of school from Level 5; transitional period
+(11) Effect of removal of chronically underperforming school designation; transitional period